cisagov/ScubaGoggles/baselines/Google Classroom Minimum Viable Secure Configuration Baseline v0.1.md

 #### GWS.CLASSROOM.1.1v0.1
 Who can join classes in your domain SHALL be set to Users in your domain only.

-- Rationale
-  - Allowing users to join from outside your domain creates the potential for an unauthorized data leak.
+- *Rationale:* Classes can contain private or otherwise sensitive information.
+Restricting classes to users in your domain helps prevent data leakage resulting from unauthorized classroom access.
-- Last Modified: September 27, 2023
+- *Last Modified:* September 27, 2023

 - MITRE ATT&CK TTP Mapping
   - [T1530: Data from Cloud Storage](https://attack.mitre.org/techniques/T1530/)